Say hi to Snapchat and Specs, your secret AR 'gateway drug'

 Who would have thought that augmented reality's best pitch would be puking rainbows and candy-colored camera glasses?

 Augmented reality -- and its more-advanced cousin mixed reality -- overlay digital information onto the visible world.
-Typically, this is where I'm supposed to reference Pokemon Go, last year's mobile gaming phenomenon that popularized AR through the digital monsters that popped up on your camera's feed.
+Typically, this is where I'm supposed to reference Pokemon Go, last year's mobile gaming phenomenon that popularized AR through the digital monsters that popped up on your phone camera.

 But before Jigglypuffs and Squirtles started showing up in your bathroom, many more people were already using a different app to play with augmented reality everyday, often without realizing it: Snapchat.
 With Lenses barfing rainbows from your open mouth, and more recently with the $130 sunglass-camera hybrid Spectacles, Snapchat parent Snap has served up the world's hottest training wheels for AR.